1. Topics

 With a realtime messaging solution between Firebase and client devices, you can stream transient messages directly to clients, and only send messages that require permanent storage to the DB.
 This helps reduce the load on the database and prevents increased costs for storing data that you don’t want to store to begin with.

 Ably provides realtime experience infrastructure to power multiplayer, chat, data synchronization, and notifications at internet scale.
 Our globally-distributed network and hosted APIs (WebSocket-based) help developers engineer realtime features for millions of users.
-Ably often acts as a last-mile middleware for synchronization between client devices and various backend solutions (including Firebase).
+Ably often acts as a last-mile middleware for synchronization between client devices and various backend solutions, including Firebase, ensuring seamless integration and efficient realtime communication.

 Join the Ably newsletter today